Communist3/Suicidal-Tamagotchi-Microbit/README.md

 # Tamagotchi-Microbit
 This is an old school tamagotchi remade using a BBC Microbit.
 The game involves a user trying to sustain and keep a creature alive.
 The creature will get sleepy and tired, and the player must feed and put the creature to bed to make it happy again.
 If it remains unhappy for too long, the creature will die and the game will be over, it also gets progressively more difficult as the creature leveles up and the game continues.
 We have made use of the two onboard buttons for the microbit.
 The button on the left(ButtonA) feeds the creature, while the button on the right(ButtonB) puts the creature to sleep.
+This was not an original idea, so we modified it by giving it a leveling system as well as tweaked the difficulty of the overall code, as well as added a diffferent death face, added music and a custom death text.<br>
 The code:

 from microbit import * <br>